 - Access LCS and download the list of subscribers eligible for reimbursement,

-- The list is a report in LCS based off the NLAD “Subscriber Snapshot” report
+- The list is a report in LCS based on the NLAD “Subscriber Snapshot” report.

 - Indicate which subscribers are not being claimed and why (see the table of reason codes below).

 - Set the claim as “ready to certify,” and